Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 So what would we do if we wanted to replicate this definition more than once?
 We could copy-paste this file multiple times, changing the job and batch variables or some kind of bash scripting.

-It's definitely possible, but as one platform engineer I'm working with told me:
+It's definitely possible, but as one platform engineer I'm working with asked me:

+> What would you choose?

 <img src="./assets/matrix.png" alt="alt text" title="image Title" width="600"/>

-Let's see how we'll do it using helm:
+Let's see how we'll do it using Helm:
 ```yaml
 {{- range $i, $job := until (.Values.jobsCount | int) }}
 apiVersion: batch/v1